-Candice Anitra has been bearing witness to alchemy at work.
-Bark then Bite, her forthcoming album, is the product of progressive chemistry coming together: 15 days at Studio G in Brooklyn with magical producer|engineer|artist Joel Hamilton, the same month he was wrapping Billboard's #1 Top Heatseeker's album Blakroc; Dub Trio's return from Matisyahu's tour to lay the musical foundations of the album with past credits including 50 Cent, Mos Def, Common, The Fugees and Tupac Shakur; Marika Hughes's rolling through with her cello one Saturday morning after playing for Whitney Houston's release; Soulive's Neal Evans's recording his organ in a hotel room overseas; and lastly, Scotty Hard's remixing of "Objectify" with cameos by influential jazz artists Steven Bernstein, Kenny Wolleson and Michael Blake - a confluence of fortuitous forces for her debut LP.
+(New York, New York â€" September 14, 2010) â€" Candice Anitra has been bearing witness to alchemy at work.
+Bark then Bite is the product of progressive chemistry coming together: 15 days at Studio G in Brooklyn with magical producer|engineer|artist Joel Hamilton, the same month he was wrapping Billboard's #1 Top Heatseeker's album Blakroc; Dub Trio's return from Matisyahu's tour to lay the musical foundations of the album with past credits including 50 Cent, Mos Def, Common, The Fugees and Tupac Shakur; Marika Hughes's rolling through with her cello one Saturday morning after playing for Whitney Houston's release; Soulive's Neal Evans's recording his organ in a hotel room overseas; and lastly, Scotty Hard's remixing of "Objectify" with cameos by influential jazz artists Steven Bernstein, Kenny Wolleson and Michael Blake - a confluence of fortuitous forces for her debut LP released nationally on September 14th, 2010.